alphagov/govuk-developer-docs/source/manual/analytics.html.md

 related_applications: [govuk_frontend_toolkit static frontend government-frontend]
 ---

 GOV.UK uses Google Analytics to track user journeys through the site.
 The tracking data is available to anyone with Google Analytics Suite access for GOV.UK.
-You can request access to this from the analytics team.
+You can request access to this by following the [steps in the GDS wiki](https://sites.google.com/a/digital.cabinet-office.gov.uk/gds/communities-of-practice/data-analysis/tools-technical/access-to-google-analytics).

 ## GOV.UK analytics code